Support

 The Backbone may not work for everyone.
 Mounting and dismounting the bicycle with the Backbone attached may be a challenge for some people and bicycles.
 It is not recommended to use the Backbone in risky scenarios such as fast downhill trail riding where accidents such as falling, tumbling, or crashes are more prevalent.

-What is the difference between the original Backbone and Backbone 8.1 and Backbone 8.2?
+What is the difference between the original Backbone, Backbone 8.1, Backbone 8.2, and Backbone 8.3?

 Does the Backbone fit on all bikes?

-The Backbone fits on cylindrical seat posts with a diameter of 22mm-32mm.
-This range covers most standard bikes.
-Also, the Backbone requires about 2 inches of exposed seat post space.
+The Backbone fits cylindrical seat posts 22–32 mm in diameter, a range that covers most standard bicycles.
+Installation also requires about 2 inches of exposed seat post.

 Will the Backbone scratch my seat post?